uber/h3/website/docs/core-library/overview.md

 slug: /core-library/overview
 ---

 The H3 geospatial indexing system is a discrete global grid system (see [Sahr et al., 2003](http://webpages.sou.edu/~sahrk/sqspc/pubs/gdggs03.pdf)) consisting of a multi-precision hexagonal tiling of the sphere with hierarchical indexes.

-The hexagonal grid system is created on the planar faces of a sphere-circumscribed icosahedron, and the grid cells are then projected to the surface of the sphere using an inverse face-centered polyhedral gnomonic projection. <<Insert some comment about WGS84 here.>>
+The hexagonal grid system is created on the planar faces of a sphere-circumscribed icosahedron, and the grid cells are then projected to the surface of the sphere using an inverse face-centered polyhedral gnomonic projection.
+The coordinate reference system (CRS) is spherical coordinates with the [WGS84](en.wikipedia.org/wiki/WGS84)/[EPSG:4326](https://epsg.io/4326) authalic radius.
+It is common to use WGS84 CRS data with the H3 library.

 The icosahedron is fixed relative to the sphere using a *Dymaxion* orientation (due to R. Buckminster Fuller).
 This is the only known orientation of a spherical icosahedron that places all 12 icosahedron vertices in the ocean.